Cassava Farming and Cultivation: The Complete Guide for Growers and Agripreneurs

 Cassava farming and cultivation is divided into three main categories: small-scale, large-scale, and commercial.

-Small-scale farmers cultivate yuca for subsistence purposes – for their own use, using traditional farming techniques such as a hoe, shovel, and other local farming equipment and rely solely on family effort and labour.
+Small-scale farmers cultivate yuca for subsistence purposes – for their own use, using traditional farming techniques such as a hoe, shovel, and other local farming equipment and rely solely on family effort and labor.

 Large-scale farmers use relatively more advanced farming tools, techniques, and equipment, including tractors and irrigation systems, to increase yield.

 Commercial farmers on the other hand produce cassava for sale in local or international markets.
+Read an in-depth guide on commercial cassava farming.

 Suggested: Cassava Entrepreneurship